0no-co/gql.tada/website/get-started/index.md

 The project currently contains two installable modules:

 - `gql.tada`, the package providing typings and the runtime API as a library,
-- `@0no-co/graphqlsp`, a TypeScript Language Service plugins for editor feedback and integration.
+- `@0no-co/graphqlsp`, a TypeScript Language Service plugin for editor feedback and integration.

 As you start your editor, `@0no-co/graphqlsp` is started as a TypeScript Language Service plugin, which allows it to integrate with the same process that provides your editor